1950 Douglas C-54D disappearance: Search

-The operation was indefinitely suspended on 14 February, as the search planes were sent to the Gulf of Alaska to search for a missing B-36 bomber that had been carrying a Mark 4 nuclear bomb, though this bomb did not have a radioactive core.
+The operation was indefinitely suspended on 14 February, as the search planes were sent to the Gulf of Alaska to search for a missing B-36 bomber which had been carrying a Mark 4 nuclear bomb, though this bomb did not have a radioactive core.
 (The B-36 wreckage was subsequently located.)

 Aftermath

 On 20 February 1950, the search was officially cancelled and notifications were sent to next of kin informing them that the passengers were presumed dead.

 In 2012, the descendants of the missing servicemen started a petition to the Federal government, through the We the People petition system, seeking to resurrect the search for their families' remains.

 In 2020, Andrew Gregg was named as the director of an upcoming documentary about the search for the aircraft, Skymaster Down.
-The documentary was aired in Canada on January 16, 2022, on the CBC's Documentary Channel.
+The documentary was aired in Canada on 16 January 2022, on the CBC's Documentary Channel.

 In 2022, after the documentary's release, a group in Whitehorse, consisting of a geologist, a historian and a glaciologist, among others, formed to conduct a renewed search for the missing aircraft, using drones to explore inaccessible locations.